 WooCommerce does take a bit of knowledge and dedication to be set up correctly, but once that happens, customization and turning your store into something you are proud of should be an excellent experience.
 There are quite many plugins you could install, over 50.000 to be more specific.
 You can automate most of the tasks, add the needed and extra functionalities, and make sure that your website is just what you wanted it to be.
 A bit steep learning curve if you are not a pro, but the customizations that it provides are endless.

 Shopify, however, gets most of the background work done for you.
 It is a fully hosted platform, after all.
 Therefore, it takes care of the installation, management, updates, and backups.
 It will also make sure your website is secure and is performing to its full potential.
-Bonus aspect is the fact that Shopify offers 24/7 support to make sure you are satisfied with their service and your store.
+The bonus aspect is the fact that Shopify offers 24/7 support to make sure you are satisfied with their service and your store.
 It is important to conduct extensive research on how to drive traffic to your shopify store.
 When it comes to starting an online business and dropshipping in particular – another important aspect is to conduct effective shopify product research.

 Once you sign up, you can pick a design for your website, and create a gorgeous one using the drag and drop builder.
 You also have access to a multitude of apps and plugins to optimize and supercharge your e-commerce store.
 You will experience the lack of control you would typically have with WooCommerce, but the big question here is if you appreciate that or not.

 Features available to you